TechMikeSol/edu_analysis/README.md

 #### edu-analysis.py

-In this file, you will find code used to analyze the change in average fourth grade math scores over time from 1992-2019 in two-year increments with commentary for a comprehensive explanation of the code.
+In this file, you will find code used to analyze the change in average fourth grade math scores over time from 1992-2019 in two-year increments using 'states_all.csv' with commentary for a comprehensive explanation of the code.